Skip to content

 Type: slotProps: {}

-Customize the rendered HTML for the dropdown icon.
+Customize the rendered template for the dropdown icon.
 Please note that the slot is placed inside the button, so you don't have to deal with attaching event-listeners.

 vue